 Q: What walls, fittings, or furniture do I need?

 This guide will cover all of the above points and give you a great insight with what lavatory to buy and making the best out of a simple thing we all take for granted.
 After all, we spend on average of 42 minutes a week sitting on the toilet.

 Types of toilet

 A close coupled toilet is where your cistern sits on the back of the toilet and flushes through directly to the pan.
 Most lavatories these days are close coupled giving a modern fresh look.
 In days gone by, toilets had cisterns hung above on the wall where gravity was used to create a strong flush.
 With modern technology, fitting encapsulated in the cistern do all the work needed.

-There are a few different types of toilet of late to hit the market and are proving very popular.
+There are a few different types of toilets of late to hit the market and are proving very popular.
 A fully back to wall close coupled w/c means the gap at the back of the toilet conceals all of your pipes, giving a sleeker look.
 This also helps when it comes to cleaning as there are less annoying areas for dirt and grime to hide.
-The down side to this style is the pipes are hidden and the toilet may have to be moved out of position for maintenance.
+The downside to this style is the pipes are hidden and the toilet may have to be moved out of position for maintenance.

-The opposite to this is an open back close coupled toilet.
+The opposite of this is an open back close coupled toilet.
 They are easier to plumb and maintain but provide more pesky areas for grime to sneak into.
 Check out our range of Close Coupled Toilets here.

-For maximum aesthetic impact you may be able to complete your look with a matching basin and pedestal.
+For maximum aesthetic impact, you may be able to complete your look with a matching basin and pedestal.

 Back to wall